Rodney Hide on John Key's no principle government – Whale Oil Beef Hooked | Whaleoil Media

 Sure the economy is ok…sort of.
 And Bill English helped steer the country through the GFC and the Canterbury earthquakes, but legislatively we are no further along and in fact with respect to some legislation a long way off where we should be.

-John kEy never wanted to rock the boat…he started to realise he wasn’t the golden boy anymore when he strangely tried to change the flag…then came a few other reversals and even our own INCITE polling shoed him coming perilously slose to a negative favourable rating.
+John Key never wanted to rock the boat…he started to realise he wasn’t the golden boy anymore when he strangely tried to change the flag…then came a few other reversals and even our own INCITE polling showed him coming perilously close to a negative favourable rating.
 So off to Hawaii it was, into retirement.
 He would have been hoping that his mate Barack might have had a better end to his presidency but it wasn’t to be.

 Come Queens Birthday it will be ‘Arise, Sir John’.